mburuxx/alx-backend-javascript/0x05-Node_JS_basic/README.md

 - [0.
 Executing basic javascript with Node JS](./0-console.js)
 <br>In `0-console.js`, a function `displayMessage` prints a string argument to STDOUT.
 - [1.
 Using Process stdin](./1-stdin.js)
+<br>In `1-stdin.js`, prompts the user for their name, reads input from stdin, and prints the user's name.
 - [2.
 Reading a file synchronously with Node JS](./2-read_file.js)
+<br>In `2-read_file.js`, a function `countStudents` reads `database.csv` synchronously, counts students in each field, and logs the results.
 - [3.
 Reading a file asynchronously with Node JS](./3-read_file_async.js)
+<br>In `3-read_file_async.js`, `countStudents` function reads `database.csv` asynchronously, counts students in each field, and logs the results using promises.
 - [4.
 Create a small HTTP server using Node's HTTP module](./4-http.js)
+<br>In `4-http.js`, creates a basic HTTP server using Node's `http` module on port 1245 that responds with "Hello Holberton School!" for any endpoint.
 - [5.
 Create a more complex HTTP server using Node's HTTP module](./5-http.js)
+<br>In `5-http.js`, creates a HTTP server on port 1245 using Node's `http` module.
+Responds with "Hello Holberton School!" for `/` and lists students from `database.csv` for `/students`.
 - [6.
 Create a small HTTP server using Express](./6-http_express.js)
+<br>In `6-http_express.js`, creates an HTTP server using Express on port 1245 that responds with "Hello Holberton School!" for the endpoint `/`.
 - [7.
 Create a more complex HTTP server using Express](./7-http_express.js)
+<br>In `7-http_express.js`, creates an HTTP server using Express on port 1245.
+Responds with "Hello Holberton School!" for `/` and lists students from `database.csv` for `/students`.
 - [8.
 Organize a complex HTTP server using Express](./full_server)
+<br>Creates a structured Express server in the `full_server` directory, using ES6 with Babel-node.
+Includes controllers for homepage and students, routes for `/` and `/students`, and utilizes `readDatabase` utility for data access.